Gdoc/Admin

 How have income tax revenues evolved around the world?

-The visualization provides an overview of revenues from income taxation (specifically taxes on incomes, profits and capital gains) during the period 1980-2017.
-The estimates correspond to direct taxation of individuals and corporations, and are expressed as share of GDP.
-A selection of countries is included by default, but you can add more countries by clicking the 'add country' option.
+The next visualization provides an overview of revenues from income taxation (specifically taxes on incomes, profits, and capital gains) over recent decades.
+The estimates correspond to direct taxation of individuals and corporations and are expressed as a share of GDP.

 The data shows large and persistent cross-country heterogeneity, even within relatively similar countries, such as those in the OECD.